akhil10996/Band_name_generator_basic/README.md

 # Band_name_generator_basic
 As part of 100 days of code, this is the first coding exercise which helps in understanding variables and print function.
+Understand various printing methods like printF method etc. This exercise is a simple concatination of 2 variables which takes in input from users and combines them to give a band name.
+This exercise is a little more than an "Hello World".
+Can also find the course link here - https://www.udemy.com/course/100-days-of-code/